Eshan-Agarwal/datasets/docs/add_dataset.md

 `tensorflow_datasets.scripts.download_and_prepare` script and pass the flags `--register_checksums --checksums_dir=/path/to/checksums_dir`.

+Note: Naming format of the files in checksum directory must be name of the dataset class in lower cases with underscores.
+Example: `cats_vs_dogs.txt` or `mnist.txt`.
+Also you have to set `register_checksums = True` for [DownloadConfig](https://github.com/tensorflow/datasets/blob/v2.1.0/tensorflow_datasets/core/download/download_manager.py#L48-L96).

 ### 2. Adjust the fake example directory

 For testing, instead of using the default